rirolab/rirolab.github.io/research.markdown

         <img src="/assets/research/research_quad.jpg" alt="Task-and-Motion Planning" >
         <!--img src="/assets/research/research_grounding.png" alt="Commonsense spatial grounding" -->
         <br>
-        Natural language is a convenient means to deliver a user’s high-level instruction.
-We introduce a language-guided manipulation framework that learns common-sense knowledge from natural language instructions and corresponding motion demonstrations.
-We apply the technologies on various quadrupedal robots like Boston Dynamics Spot!
+Natural language is one of the most intuitive and accessible ways for humans to convey intent, without the need for specialized tools or training.
+This research aims to ground natural language instructions in real-world robotic tasks involving navigation and manipulation.
+While conventional natural language grounding (NLG) methods often focus on mapping language to sparse goal specifications, our approach explores richer forms of grounding—spanning spatial reasoning, action understanding, and plan generation—by leveraging common-sense knowledge and motion demonstrations.

+A key challenge in this domain is the inherent ambiguity and implicit assumptions in human instructions.
+To address this, we develop frameworks that learn common-sense priors from language-motion pairs, enabling robots to interpret under-specified instructions in a context-aware manner.

+Our methods are evaluated on diverse mobile platforms, including quadrupedal robots such as Boston Dynamics Spot, demonstrating the effectiveness of language-guided policy learning in both structured and unstructured environments.
         <br>
         <br>
         <b>Keywords</b>: Quadruped robot, Semantic SLAM, Natural language grounding, Space grounding